- Chief of State:

-Constitution: Formed: 1901; Constitution provides for the commonwealth government's legislative powers and allocates certain powers and responsibilities to the commonwealth government.
-All responsibilities remaining are retained by previously separate colonies referred to as the six states.
+- Formed: 1901; Constitution provides for the commonwealth government's legislative powers and allocates certain powers and responsibilities to the commonwealth government.
+All responsibilities remaining are retained by previously separate colonies, referred to as the six states.
 Each state has its own constitution, so Australia itself has seven sovereign parliaments which cannot impede with the functions of another.

-The queen is the figure head for the government and also appoints the governor-general and prime minister.
-The governor-general represents the queen, makes and receives state visits, and rarely exercises reserve powers similar to those of the queen in the UK.
+The king is the figure head for the government and also appoints the governor-general and prime minister.
+The governor-general represents the king, makes and receives state visits, and rarely exercises reserve powers similar to those of the king in the UK.
 The prime minister has the discretion to advise the governor-general to call an election for the house of representatives at any time, but senate elections can only be held within certain periods prescribed in the constitution.

-The queen is hereditary.
-The governor-general is appointed by the queen.
+The king is hereditary.
+The governor-general is appointed by the king.
 The prime minister is appointed by the governor-general having been judged by the governor-general to be capable of commanding the support of a majority of members of the house of representatives.

-Governor-General: at Her Majesty's pleasure; Prime Minister: at Her Majesty's pleasure
+Governor-General: at His Majesty's pleasure; Prime Minister: at His Majesty's pleasure

 Judicial high courts arbitrate on any disputes that arise between the commonwealth and the states or among the states in terms of their specific function.
 The high courts have judicial review over laws passed by both the commonwealth and states' parliaments.